tr8dr/tr8dr.github.io/_posts/2020-07-27-MLHardProblem1.markdown

 5. __Lack of data__
    * Depending on frequency of data or pattern one is pursuing, financial data is often orders of magnitudes less plentiful than data sets in other fields.
+   * Markets can be in 1 regime for an extended period of time (witness the equity bull markets), biasing available data towards a single regime.

 There are ways to deal with some of these issues.
 I first want to highlight the problems, illustrating with examples.